Super Bowl XVI: Background

-Venue selection
+Host selection process

 The NFL awarded Super Bowl XVI to Detroit on March 13, 1979, at the owners' meetings in Honolulu.
-For the first time, three Super Bowl host cities were deliberated and selected at the same meeting (XV, XVI, and XVII).
-A total of eight cities submitted bids: New Orleans, Detroit (Silverdome), Pasadena (Rose Bowl), Los Angeles (Coliseum), Miami, Seattle (Kingdome), Dallas (Cotton Bowl), and Houston (Rice Stadium).
-For the first time, a northern, cold weather climate city was picked to host a Super Bowl.
-The game would be played inside the Pontiac Silverdome, in the Detrot suburb of Pontiac.
-Former NFL executive director Don Weiss wrote in his book "The Making of the Super Bowl" that the game had been awarded to the Silverdome by the league as a "reward" to the locally-headquartered automobile companies Ford Motor Company and Chrysler for their "many years of sponsoring pro football".
+For the first time, three Super Bowl host cities were deliberated and selected at the same meeting (XV, XVI and XVII).
+A total of eight cities submitted bids: New Orleans (Louisana Superdome), Detroit (Silverdome), Pasadena (Rose Bowl), Los Angeles (Coliseum), Miami (Orange Bowl), Seattle (Kingdome), Dallas (Cotton Bowl) and Houston (Rice Stadium).
+For the first time, a northern, cold-weather city was picked to host a Super Bowl.
+The game would be played inside the Pontiac Silverdome, in the Detroit suburb of Pontiac.
+Former NFL executive director Don Weiss wrote in his book "The Making of the Super Bowl" that the game had been awarded to the Silverdome by the league as a "reward" to the locally headquartered automobile companies Ford Motor Company and Chrysler for their "many years of sponsoring pro football".
 Automotive executives Tom Murphy (GM), Henry Ford II (Ford), John J. Riccardo (Chrysler), and Gerald C. Meyers (AMC) were all members of the Detroit host committee.

 Michigan governor William Milliken, Detroit mayor Coleman Young, and Pontiac mayor Wallace E. Holland were part of the delegation, and notably offered the Silverdome rent-free.
 Detroit received rousing support from several NFL owners, including George Halas, Art Rooney, and Paul Brown.
 New Orleans (XV) and Pasadena (XVII) were other cities chosen at the meeting.

-After hosting five previous Super Bowls, Miami was noticeably left out, largely due the aging condition of the Orange Bowl, and for a hotel room mix-up at Super Bowl XIII two months earlier.
+After hosting five previous Super Bowls, Miami was noticeably left out, largely due to the deteriorating condition of the Orange Bowl and a hotel room mix-up at Super Bowl XIII two months earlier.
 Dolphins owner Joe Robbie, locked in an ongoing feud with the city of Miami and Dade County over stadium improvements or construction of a new stadium, actually lobbied against Miami hosting the game.
-Robbie convinced the other owners to vote down Miami, in an effort to gain leverage towards building a new stadium.
+Robbie convinced the other owners to vote down Miami in an effort to gain leverage towards building a new stadium.
 South Florida would not be selected to host another Super Bowl until Joe Robbie Stadium was built, and it hosted XXIII.